Fouke Elementary School

 2016-2017 70 77

 Fouke Elementary has shown steady academic growth in all grade levels since fully implementing PLC practices beginning in the 2008-2009 school year.
 Our school has always been a PLC that has allowed our school to achieve academic success without having a math or curriculum specialist employed in our building.
 Fifth grade science has witnessed significant growth during 2011-2014.
 Our science proficiency scores during those three consecutive years have been over 20 percentage points higher than the state average that allowed Fouke Elementary to be recognized in 2011 and 2012 as a Higher Performing School by the National Center for Academic Achievement.
 In 2014 only 2 students out of 207 students in grades 3, 4 & 5 scored Below Basic in Mathematics on the Augmented State Benchmark Exams.
 In addition, in 2014 all grade levels 1 through 5 were above the state average in Mathematics and Science.
 Literacy in 2014 witnessed every grade level except 4th grade having a higher average of proficiency above the state average.
 The norm-referenced tests, ITBS (Iowa Test of Basic Skills) were administered to grades 1, & 2 for the past six years from 2011-2017.
+During the 2018 - 2020 schhol years Grades K, 1 & 2 were administered the State approved iStation assessmnets.
 In 2012 all grades 1-5 scored above the state and regional averages in all content areas: reading, mathematics, literacy and science on the high stakes state exams which was either the ITBS or the Augmented Benchmark Exams.
 In 2014 and 2016 Fouke Elementary was recognized by the University of Arkansas Office for Education Policy as a top three high performing school in the Southwest Arkansas region and for Beating the Odds in English Language Arts.
 Fouke Elementary fully understands that our school will not be completely satisfied until 100% of our students are achieving at or above their grade levels.
 One of our Core Beliefs at Fouke Elementary is ' Whatever It Takes,' and our staff understands how important that belief is for every student to be successful.

 - 2010 - Fouke Elementary was highlighted in a federal report and was named a Healthy Model School of Arkansas by a regional SNAP Ed committee.